Welcome to Norway

 Overnight in Kirkenes.

-Morning at leisure exploring Kirkenes including the Border Country Museum (Grenselandsmuseet), which tells the story of war and peace along the border, or the Andersgrotta Cave, a vast underground bunker that sheltered the town's residents during WWII.
+Enjoy the morning @ leisure by exploring Kirkenes at your own pace.
+See the Border Country Museum (Grenselandsmuseet), which tells the story of war and peace along the border, or the Andersgrotta Cave, a vast underground bunker that sheltered the town's residents during WWII.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.